Emergency crews walking through neighborhood in Joplin, MO, May 2011 - AP Photo/Mark Schiefelbein

 8. If you are in a “big box store”….THEY ARE NOT SAFE IN THESE KIND OF WINDS….
 THE WALLS WILL TOPPLE IN ON YOU… GO TO THE MIDDLE OF THE STORE AND BURY YOURSELF…..
 Building Codes are 90 mph in your area… when tornado hits on of these buildings… the building’s structural intent is “reversed”….
 And the roof designed for downward loads is suddenly being lift against its weak axis… the roof structural members buckle, and the walls are no longer stable falling into the building.

-1. Debris….. you neighbor’s swing set….
+Today’s tornado in Dallas and the videos clearly illustrates even semi-trailers can be hurled… a car is nothing in comparisonWhat kills in a tornado is:1.
+Debris….. you neighbor’s swing set….
 Their car….
 Their lawn furniture….Their bird bath……wood framing… GET BELOW GRADE IF AT ALL POSSIBLE

 2. DIRT…..
 Yes dirt…… if you don’t bury yourself into the ruble… you have no protection from the dirt and it will be injected into your skin and massive infections will result… many folks died last year in Joplin from this cause alone.